 With paragliding a fundamental new air sport has emerged; one that makes independent flight possible for almost everybody.
-The technical simplicity, the mobility of the wing and the ease of learning the basic flight techniques have made paragliding appear simple and straightforward.
+The technical simplicity, the mobility of the wing and the ease of learning the basic flight techniques have all combined to make paragliding appear simple and straightforward.